 WHAT OUR DRONES CAN DO TO HELP

-Surveillance is the close observation of a person, group of people, behaviours, activities, infrastructure, building etc for the purpose of managing, influencing, directing, or protecting.
-There are several different methods of surveillance, including GPS tracking, camera observation, stake-outs, data mining and profiling, and biometric surveillance among others.
+Surveillance is the close observation of a person, group of people, behaviors, activities, infrastructure, building, etc for the purpose of managing, influencing, directing, or protecting.
+There are also several different methods of surveillance.
+Methods include GPS tracking, camera observation, and stake-outs, Additionally, you can use data mining, profiling, and biometric surveillance.

-Traditional observational surveillance methods are typically limited by the stationary nature of the camera, which is usually handled manually or fixed upon a tripod or other structure.
-Aerial surveillance can be performed using a helicopter; whilst this achieves the desired result, it is also very costly.
+Traditional observational surveillance methods are typically limited by the stationary nature of the camera.
+The camera is therefore usually handled manually or fixed upon a tripod or other structure.
+Aerial surveillance with a helicopter achieves the desired result but is also very costly.

 Unmanned aircraft systems provide the ideal solution to the problems and limitations faced by other surveillance methods.
-Drone surveillance presents an easier, faster, and cheaper method of data collection, and a number of other key advantages.
-Drone planes can enter narrow and confined spaces, produce minimal noise, and can be equipped with night vision cameras and thermal sensors, allowing them to provide imagery that the human eye is unable to detect.
+Drone surveillance presents an easier, faster, and cheaper method of data collection.
+Consequently, there are also a number of other key advantages.
+Drone planes can enter narrow and confined spaces, produce minimal noise, and are equipped with night-vision cameras and thermal sensors.
+For this reason, they provide imagery that the human eye is unable to detect.

-UAVs can quickly cover large and difficult-to-reach areas, reducing staff numbers and costs, and do not require much space for their operators.
+UAVs can quickly cover large and difficult-to-reach areas, reducing staff numbers and costs.
+They additionally do not require much space for their operators.